The What, Why & How of Fuel Hedging

 Some suppliers will offer to fix the price of your fuel.
 But they see this as a risk and will only consider it when advantageous to do so.

-Suppliers know that at any time a major event can send oil prices skyrocketing, so they can only fix prices with significant restrictions and for a very short time.
+Suppliers know that, at any time, a major event could send oil prices skyrocketing, so they can only fix prices with significant restrictions and for a very short time.

 Who can use fuel hedging?

 Since there’s no direct access to the oil futures marketplace, historically only large UK hauliers or listed firms with turnovers of >£100m+ (e.g. airlines) could take advantage of fuel hedging, and only through their banks in return for a fee.

 Banks must adapt over-the-counter solutions for each company, resulting in oversized minimum trade sizes.